royalgarter/feathernote/README.md

 Your notes will now automatically sync every 2 minutes, and you can trigger a manual sync at any time.

+### Sync Logic

+FeatherNote employs a robust synchronization strategy to ensure your notes are kept up-to-date across multiple devices while protecting against common data loss scenarios like conflicts and race conditions.
+The sync process can be thought of as a three-way merge between the client's local database, the remote S3 bucket, and a list of notes pending deletion.

+The core strategy is **"last-write-wins,"** determined by comparing timestamps.
+Here’s how it works each time a sync is triggered:

+1.  **Fetch Remote State:** The first and most crucial step is that the client fetches a complete list of all notes currently stored in your S3 bucket, along with their last modification times.
+This provides a clear picture of the server's state *before* any changes are made.

+2.  **Compare and Decide (Uploads):** The client then iterates through its local notes and compares each one against the remote state:
+    *   If a local note does not exist on the server, it is marked for **upload**.
+    *   If a note exists in both places, the client compares the local note's `updatedAt` timestamp with the server's `lastModified` timestamp.
+The local note is only marked for **upload** if it is demonstrably newer.
+This is the key step that prevents an older, offline change from overwriting a newer change that was synced from a different device.

+3.  **Compare and Decide (Downloads):** Next, the client examines the list of remote notes fetched in step 1:
+    *   If a note on the server does not exist in the local database, it is marked for **download**.
+    *   If a note exists in both places, it is only marked for **download** if the server's version is newer than the local version.
+This ensures your device always gets the most up-to-date copy.

+4.  **Handle Deletions:** Notes that you delete in the app are tracked in a temporary deletion queue.
+During the sync, these notes are permanently deleted from the S3 bucket.
+When another device syncs, it will see that the note is no longer on the server and will delete it from its own local database, keeping everything consistent.

+5.  **Execute:** Finally, the client executes all the planned uploads, downloads, and deletions in an efficient, parallel process.

+This "fetch-then-compare" methodology ensures that the most recent version of any note always wins, providing a reliable and consistent note-taking experience across all your devices without silently losing your work.

 ## Deployment

 FeatherNote is designed to be deployed as a static web application, with all client-side logic residing in the `src/` directory.